CS 222 -- Algorithms at the End of the Wire

 Unit 3: Data Streams and Data Summaries

-- As a general resource, my colleague Justin Thaler is teaching
+- As a general resource, my colleague Justin Thaler teaches

-a course on streaming algorithms this semester; this class webpage is a fantastic resource for information on this big topic.
+a fantastic, more comprehensive course on streaming algorithms; this class webpage is a fantastic resource for information on this big topic.
 Start here!